The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance: Introduction

-Here, we demonstrate the impact of the unconstrained deep field on ensemble forecast performance during the LCE Thor Separation event, which spanned October 28th, 2019 through April 6th, 2020.
+{We focus on the time-period} during the LCE Thor Separation event, which spanned October 28th, 2019 through April 6th, 2020.
 This event was challenging from a forecast perspective, as LCE Thor detached, and eight weeks later reattached and then separated.
-An analysis of eleven weekly ensemble forecasts between October 28th, 2019 through January 6th, 2020 reveal that the initial conditions that agree better with deep observations produce improved upper forecasts 5 and 6 weeks later.
-Then proceeding from this finding, we examine the coupled upper-deep processes developing during two ensemble forecast periods, one beginning October 28th, 2019 and the other on January 6th, 2020, described in greater detail in~\cite{thoppil2025evaluating}, which were effective in predicting the complex separation process.
+An analysis of eleven weekly ensemble forecasts between October 28th, 2019 through January 6th, 2020 reveal that the initial conditions that agree better with deep observations produce improved upper {ocean} forecasts 5 and 6 weeks later.
+Then proceeding from this finding, we examine the coupled upper-deep processes developing during two EF periods, one beginning October 28th, 2019 and the other on January 6th, 2020, described in greater detail in~\cite{thoppil2025evaluating}{.
+These forecasts are selected due to their efficacy} in {accurately} predicting the complex separation process.
 We implement a strategy to identify the best and worst performing ensemble members, based on SSH, using two different benchmarks to compare method robustness.
 The deep fields for the two groups are contrasted to identify the differences leading to their predictions.
 Moreover, mapped observations of the deep fields from CPIES are available during this time-period, allowing for direct comparison.
 Our work highlights how deep observations could be effectively used by regional ensemble forecasts in strong current regimes to improve forecasts.